-In October of 2020, the Missouri Chamber released a report titled Transportation2030: Making Missouri a Leading Logistics Hub.
+2024 Recommended Legislative Policies In October of 2020, the Missouri Chamber of Commerce and Industry released a report titled Transportation2030: Making Missouri a Leading Logistics Hub.

-Transportation2030 is the focus of the Missouri Chamber's advocacy efforts, with a goal of implementing the 22 recommendations that can be found in the report.
+Transportation2030 is the focus of the Chamber's advocacy efforts, with a goal of implementing the 22 recommendations that can be found in the report.
 The recommendations are broken down into the following categories:

-- Provide revenue neutrality: Includes supporting increased statewide transportation funding and finding new ways to fund transportation such as Regional Taxing Authorities, public private partnerships and encouraging collaboration - Highways: Prioritizing interstate funding, autonomous vehicle policies, and electric vehicle charging stations for cars and semi-trucks

-Leveraging state and federal funds to increase the capacity of I-70 between St. Louis and Kansas City

-- Ports and Rivers: Supporting the Container-on-Vessel initiative and increasing matching funds for federal grants - Rail: Creating a freight rail economic development program - Air: Supporting efforts to increase international air cargo connections and incentives to increase high-value air freight and passenger flights - Site Redevelopment: Developing environmental liability policies to promote redevelopment - Infrastructure Workforce: Generating multiple approaches to workforce supply and quality - Recommendations for the Future: Exploring new technologies such as Hyperloop, reusing and reinvesting in existing assets and fostering a culture of innovation
+- Continued and improved funding: Includes support for increased statewide transportation funding and finding new ways to fund transportation such as Regional Taxing Authorities, public-private partnerships, and encouraging collaboration - Highways: Prioritizing interstate funding, autonomous vehicle policies, and electric vehicle charging stations for cars and semi-trucks and ensuring the \$2.8 billion allocated to I-70 between St. Louis and Kansas City stays appropriated - Ports and rivers: Supporting continued funding for ports, increasing matching funds for federal grants, and supporting the Container on Vessel initiative - Rail: Creating a Freight Rail economic development program to ensure rail is part of Missouri's economic development incentives - Air: Support efforts to increase international air cargo connections and incentives to increase high-value air freight and passenger flights - Spur site redevelopment: Developing environmental liability policies to promote redevelopment - Infrastructure workforce: Generating multiple approaches to workforce supply and quality - Recommendations for the future: Exploring new technologies such as Hyperloop, reusing and reinvesting in existing assets, and fostering a culture of innovation

-Once implemented, these recommendations will help propel Missouri transportation forward into the future, increasing competitiveness, access to national and international markets and our workforce supply to make Missouri a national leader.
+Once implemented, these recommendations will help propel Missouri transportation forward into the future, increasing competitiveness, access to national and international markets, and our workforce supply to make Missouri a national leader.